wo3kie/cxxDojo/README.md

 **8. barrier.cpp**
 Implement a barrier synchronization method.

-From [Wikipedia](https://en.wikipedia.org/wiki/Barrier_(computer_science)), a *barrier* for a group of threads or processes in the source code it a point where any thread/process must stop and cannot proceed until all other threads/processes reach this point.
+From [Wikipedia](https://en.wikipedia.org/wiki/Barrier_(computer_science)), a *barrier* for a group of threads or processes in the source code is a point where any thread/process must stop and cannot proceed until all other threads/processes reach this point.

 **9. scope_exit.cpp**
 Implement a scope quard class.